thomasbechet/mini3d/docs/ECS.md

 ### System

 A system is the smallest execution process.
 A system has a execution mode :
-- Exclusive : executed and produce a synchronization point.
-It can apply structural changes.
+- Exclusive : it is guarranted to be executed alone.
+Therefore, it can apply structural changes.
 - Parallel  : executed in parallel, can't apply structural changes.
+Views can be used to make parallelism safe across the same type of component.

 Systems are described by one of the module :
 - Source Script     : compiled / interpreted source language.